 Unfortunately, what is entertaining to watch in your fish tank has become a major problem on the reefs.
 Thanks to their popularity as pets, two species of lionfish (Pterois volitans and Pterois miles) have become dangerously invasive in the warm waters off the US Atlantic coast, Gulf of Mexico, Caribbean, and most recently the Mediterranean.

 Lionfish species are in balance in their native waters, but where introduced, they out-compete native species and will eat any fish that fits in its mouth.
 They are reproducing fast and with a row of poisonous spines, it’s not threatened by most of the larger predators.
 If something is not done soon, they could destroy ecosystems already stressed by the effects of climate change.
 This has far ranging ecological and economic consequences that can cripple local communities reliant on tourism and commercial fishing.

 Lionfish could possibly be the most dangerous of all marine invasive species and needs to be addressed before it’s too late.
 There are organizations that are spreading the word on how to control this invasive species.
 Lionfish Hunters has a very informative website on the lionfish invasion and how to alleviate the problem.

 Lionfish may also be the tastiest and healthiest of the invasive species we are currently dealing with.
 They are high in Omega-3, low in saturated fat, low in mercury and apparently, big on flavor.
 According to the Lionfish Hunter website, the meat is white, firm, but also flaky.

-If anyone has tried lionfish please tell us about your experience in the comments!
+I have found a few places online that sell lionfish both retail and wholesale but have not tried them.
+If anyone has tried lionfish, please tell us about your experience in the comments!